Douglas Luiz exclusive interview: Aston Villa midfielder flattered by interest but loving life under 'incredible' Unai Emery

 And what of his infamous video sessions?
 "Oof!"
 Luiz puffs out his cheeks, laughing.
 "Those meetings can be an hour and 15 minutes long.
 But, in the end, everything is going well for us.
 The results are there, you can see that, so we can't say anything."

 For Luiz, Wednesday's meeting with Manchester City is a reminder of how far he has come.
-He left the club having never played for them but remembers his time on loan at Girona as a positive experience, even though that brought difficulties too.
+He left the club having never played for them but remembers his two-year spell on loan at Girona as a positive experience, even though that brought difficulties too.

 "The time I had there was very difficult, to tell the truth," he says of his time in Spain.
 "I had just left Brazil and in my first year at Girona, I only started three games.